gbatra17/wheretotech/README.md

  -->

 ## Heading ##
-  >Do You Even # ?
+  > Where should you move to for your next cool tech job?

 ## Sub-Heading ##
-  > A web-app that filters the most popular geotags at your area code.
-Save the geotag, visit the location and stay relevant!
+  > A web-app that gives you salary details and urban conditions for tech jobs in every city in the world!

 ## Summary ##
-  > The idea is simple: pop in your area code and we'll filter out the most popular geotags based off of Instagram's location API.
-Save the geotags in your vault so you can keep track of all the coolest bars/events/museums that people are taking pictures at!
+  > The idea is simple: pop in the city you're thinking of moving to and we'll provide salary details of all tech jobs in that city and urban living conditions.
+You can save your favorite cities in your dashboard for later access :)

 ## Problem ##
-  > An alternative to endlessly scrolling through buzzfeed listicles, Facebook events and your own InstaFeed - this web-app makes knowing the coolest places to check out this weekend.
+  > You're a global nomad with tech skills to boot but you don't know where you want to move next.

 ## Solution ##
-  > Filters out the best public photos that show off the popular geotags in your area code (or 5/10 miles around it).
+  > Enter: Where To Tech, a platform for smart techies like you who're eager and ready for their next adventure.
+Browse any city and save your favorites!

 ## Quote from You ##
-  > "Staying relevant has never been easier"
+  > "Making the jump for your next tech job has never been easier"

 ## How to Get Started ##
-  > Just pop in your area code!
+  > Just pop in your city of choice!

 ## Customer Quote ##
-  > "My weekends have never been fun until this website rolled around - now I know where to go for the yummiest dish or the coolest museum exhibition"
+  > "The world is truly an oyster for a developer like me.
+Thank you Where To Move for making me make the jump!"

 ## Closing and Call to Action ##
-  > Check us out here: doyouevenhashtag.herokuapp.com
+  > Check us out here: wheretomove.herokuapp.com